'Leaders and staff are experts at meeting the complex needs of each pupil'

 The orange pathway has an academic focus and as such has a curriculum similar to that of a mainstream environment.

-Students attend structured session focused around a core curriculum of GCSE and ASDAN courses or OCR Functional Skills in Maths, English and ICT.
+Students attend structured session focused around a core curriculum of GCSE courses or Edexcel Functional Skills in Maths, English and ICT.
 Our broad range of national curriculum coverages extends up to A Levels with student also benefit from accessing the Princes Trust Award and Bushcraft and Survival Skills activities as part of social forestry classes.

 We have also developed links with our local mainstream secondary provision ‘Limehurst Academy’ to enable supported inclusion for our students, where possible.